floresfred/alpha_vantage_data/README.md

 # AlphaVantage

-This package (when fully developed) will provide functionality to access various API endpoints for the Alpha Vantage API.
+This package provides functionality to access various API endpoints for the Alpha Vantage API.

 *All end-user functionality exists within the AlphaVantage class in this package.*